Naveen-Raj-M/find_your_state/README.md

 # Find Your State

 ## Description
-This project helps users decide which American state is best to live in based on the following criteria:
+This project helps users decide which American state is the best to live in based on the following criteria:
 1. Income
 2. Employment Rate
 3. Cost of Living